eCommerce Statistics, Facts, and Trends 2023

-The future of eCommerce is looking very bright, based on collected stats from 2019 and 2020.
+The future of eCommerce is looking very bright, based on collected stats from 2019 to 2021.
 It’s evident that more and more people are buying products and services online.
-That’s why many businesses, corporations, and small companies are now putting extra effort into their online stores.
+That’s why many businesses, corporations, and small companies are now putting extra effort into their eCommerce stores.

-The current Covid-19 pandemic situation is pushing businesses to go fully digital faster than ever before.
-Estimations say that businesses will completely switch over to online stores in the next 20 years.
-Don’t take our word for it, take a look at the stats below, and see what we mean. eCommerce is the future.
+The current pandemic situation is pushing businesses to go fully digital faster than ever before.
+Estimations show that businesses will completely switch over to online stores in the next 20 years.
+Don’t just take our word for it!
+Take a look at the stats below, and see what we mean. eCommerce is the future.

 - 93.5% of global internet users have purchased products online.

-- Segmented email campaigns drive a 760% increase in revenue.
+- Segmented campaigns to email subscribers drive a 760% increase in revenue.

-- Online stores with a social media presence have 32% more sales than those that don’t.
+- Online stores with a social media presence have an average of 32% more sales than those that don’t.

-- Over 40% of all holiday shopping is now done on mobile.
+- 40% of all online purchases made during the holiday season are done on smartphones.

 eCommerce platforms and websites statistics

 When we combine the earnings of all eCommerce platforms and the most popular online shopping websites, we can see that the numbers go up to a few billion dollars a year.
-WooCommerce has the most significant share of the market, followed by other eCommerce sites like eBay, Amazon, Craigslist, etc.
+Amazon has the most significant share of the market, followed by other eCommerce sites like eBay, Walmart, and Craigslist.

-Here are a few interesting stats about how the eCommerce market looks like right now.
+Here are a few interesting stats about what the eCommerce market looks like right now.

-1. 25% of online stores on the internet are utilizing WooCommerce.
+2. 26% of online shops on the internet are utilizing WooCommerce eCommerce technology solutions.

 (Source: Builtwith stats)